-If you’ve ever thought about investing at all, you’ve probably already considered real estate.
-Just about anyone in the field will tell you it’s a good idea — and with good reason.
+If you’ve ever thought about investing for passive income, you’ve probably already considered investing in real estate.
+Just about anyone currently investing in this asset class will tell you it’s a good idea – and with good reason.
 Like me, many of you probably know doctors who have been quite successful in this area, and maybe you’re thinking it’s time you hopped on the wagon.

 I first caught the real estate bug several years ago, and it has catapulted me toward my ultimate goal of financial freedom.
 Now that I have some experience, I’m often asked how to start investing.
-Real estate investments have been greatly beneficial to me, but before I tell folks that they should invest, I make sure that they consider the following three points.
-Before you decide that investing in rental property is for you, carefully consider these points for yourself.
+Real estate investments have been greatly beneficial to me, but before I recommend to folks that they should invest, I make sure that they consider the following three points.
+Before you decide that investing in rental property is for you, carefully consider them for yourself.

 1. Make Sure Your Finances Can Handle it

 Readers of this blog know that I firmly believe that owning real estate is one of the best (if not the best) paths to sustained long-term wealth creation.
+It can be a great passive income stream.
 However, it’s not without its headaches.
 When it comes down to it, being a landlord means dealing with people and all the ups and downs that go along with it.

 Don’t want to be surprised with a clogged toilet call on a Saturday night?
 You can hire a property manager to deal with it, but even so, you still have to oversee your managers and take care of larger issues.
-If you don’t think you can handle it, consider some less active ways of getting involved in real estate, such as investing in a syndication or REIT.
+If you don’t think you can handle it, consider some less active ways of getting involved in real estate such as investing in crowdfunding, syndication, or a REIT.

 Yes, being a landlord can be a pain sometimes, but I believe that the pros of owning real estate directly still outweigh the cons.
+With a good property manager, small issues will be taken care of and you should only be notified of major issues and larger expenses.
 Just be sure you know what you’re getting into.

 3. Understand How to Work the Numbers